Need practical help after an accident?

 What is a non-fault accident?

-A non-fault accident is where another party is responsible.
+A non-fault accident is where another party is considered responsible, although this may need to be investigated and accepted by an insurer.

-If that’s the case, a claim might cover things like:
+Depending on the circumstances, a claim might cover things like:

 How to make a car insurance claim